Glasshouse CHP / Cogeneration

 Energy Usage in Glasshouses

 The energy created by gas engine combined heat and power systems in glasshouses can be used in various ways.
 The electricity can provide the power for the artificial lighting and/or be fed into the electricity grid.
 The heat efficiently meets the glasshouse’s requirements.
-In addition, the climate relevant CO2 of the engine exhaust gas serves as a fertilizer for the plants.
+In addition, the climate relevant CO2 of the engine exhaust gas serves as a fertiliser for the plants.

 After the purification of the exhaust gas with special catalytic converters (SCR and oxidation catalytic converters), the exhaust gas is cooled down by a heat exchanger to approximately 55°C and supplied to the glasshouse for CO2 enrichment.
 A measurement device that constantly measures the exhaust gas levels ensures maximum safety for vegetation.

 Key Figures for Glasshouse CHP